sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ## Raise a system creation request

-> **Note:** By default, the public officer who requests to create a system is assigned the PRIMARY SUBSCRIPTION ADMIN role for that system in TechBiz.
+> **Note:** By default, the public officer who requests to create a system is assigned the Primary Subscription Admin role for that system in TechBiz.

 **To submit a system creation request:**